Summer Camp 2016

 Dates of sessionsThere are two consecutive sessions, each four days long (Mon-Thurs) from 9am-3pm.

-Registration for Stanford Archery's 2015 summer camp is now CLOSED.
-Please try again next year!
+Registration for Stanford Archery's 2016 summer camp is now CLOSED.
+Registration will open by early March.

 Frequently Asked Questions

 What are the age restrictions for this camp?
 Following our JOAD requirements, kids must be between 9 and 18 years old.

 What will the participants be doing on a usual day?
 We split the Novice participants up into two groups.
 Because they have not been shooting long, the two groups alternate between shooting/learning archery and participating in various other sports activities on the adjacent field.
 The two groups get equal amounts of time shooting, and while not shooting, they are free to play with our other activities or sit in the shade talking to other children.
 We do this for several reasons.
 The primary reason is safety - if they were to shoot the entire time, most children would not even be able to shoot after lunchtime.
 Taking a long break is essential for muscle development and minimization of muscle strain and fatigue.

 I am unavailable to drop off/pick up my child in the morning/afternoon.
 Is housing or after-hours supervision available?
 Sorry, we are unable to provide housing or after-hours supervision for campers.